3 bedroom semi-detached house

 - Council Tax Band: E

-Available chain-free, a peacefully located 16th-century former farmhouse with pretty cottage gardens, a small paddock and extensive garaging, plus additional fields, stables and buildings available in up to two further lots.
-Semi-detached 16th-century Farmhouse; Pretty Cottage-style Gardens; Extensive Garaging and Stores; Paddock of 0.8 Acres; At the End of a No-through Lane; Desirable Location Close to Moorland; Up to Two Further Lots Available; Additional 7.3 Acres, Stabling and Barn; Freehold; Council Tax Band: E; EPC Band: E.
+Available chain-free, a peacefully located 16th century former farmhouse with pretty cottage gardens, a paddock and extensive garaging, plus an additional field and stables available by negotiation.
+Paddock of 0.8 Acres; End of a No-through Lane; Close to Open Moorland; Further 4.1 Acres and Stone Stable by Negotiation; Freehold; Council Tax Band: E; EPC Band: E.

-The house is available with the option of two additional lots which collectively carry significant equestrian appeal, encompassing two further fields (approx. 7.3 acres in all), a very well-arranged stone stable building and a further 42'x20' blockwork barn, all within half a mile of open moorland.
-Please see our accompanying Lotting Plan for details, or enquire directly with the office.
+An additional lot is available by negotiation which carries significant equestrian appeal, encompassing a further field (approx. 4 acres) and a very well-arranged stone stable building, all within half a mile of open moorland.
+Please see our accompanying Location Plan for details, or enquire directly with the office.

 Services - Mains water and electricity.
 Oil-fired central heating.
-Private drainage via septic tank (shared).
+Drainage via septic tank (shared).
 Standard ADSL broadband is available.
 Limited mobile voice/data services are available with EE (Source: Ofcom's online service checker).
 Please note that the agents have neither inspected or tested these services.

 Agent's Notes - 1.
-We understand that a public footpath runs through Lots 1 and 2.
+A public footpath runs through the site.
+Please enquire for details.

-2. Neighbouring properties benefit from rights of access over both the west and east tracks.
+2. Neighbouring properties benefit from rights of access over the roadway (which is owned by the property as indicated on our Location Plan).

 3. The house is subject to a flying freehold covering the entrance hall and cloaks/boot room.